 DIY Clay Ghosts with Air‑Dry Clay: Step‑by‑Step

 Fall on the homestead is my favorite season to decorate.
 I’ve always leaned toward vintage inspired, not-so-scary Halloween touches.
-Around here, it’s all about celebrating the season with a sense of warmth and charm rather than anything spooky.
+Around here, it’s all about celebrating the season with a sense of warmth and charm rather than a full on super spooky season.
 These little clay ghosts are the perfect example.
 They’re sweet, simple to make, and fit right in with our cozy fall vibes.

 You can cluster them on a shelf, tuck one under a cloche with moss, or place a few along the mantle with mini pumpkins and twinkle lights.
 However you style them, they bring just the right amount of whimsy to your fall decor.